 The Content Published with WordPress also inherits GPL?

 However, if you are writing a blog post showing people how to use a WordPress function with examples, then that particular blog post could be licensed differently.
-But the code used in examples is actually derivative work and automatically inherits the GPL license.
+The code used in examples is actually derivative work and automatically inherits the GPL license.

 This is the reason why our site is called WPBeginner instead of WordPressBeginner.
-Any site, training course, or resource that you run across that has WordPress in their domain name is probably being run by someone who does not know enough about WordPress.
+Any website, training course, or resource that you see has WordPress in their domain name is probably being run by someone who doesn’t know enough about WordPress.
 This means you probably shouldn’t pay them any of your money